hypoport/robust-mongo-config/README.md

 times.
 MongoDB specific exections will be catched and logged as warn.
 Only after the retry period the exeption will be thown as translated Spring database exception.

+#### Requirements

+For testing JRE 1.8 and Gradle is required.

+For production use, just copy the (MongoTemplateWithRetry.java) and the (MongoConfiguration.java) into your project.
+Configure the MongoConfiguration file for your needs.

 #### Starting a local MongoDB-Clusters for testing

 Starting and initializing of three Mongo-Nodes: